mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ### 🌐 Organizational Owner
 - Oversees the broader digital ecosystem (domain, branding, analytics)
 - Attunes to the identity, integrity, and resonance of the project
-- Stewards and fine tunes the Way of the Dojo
 - Demonstrates and enrolls through various social, personal and professional circles
 - Responsible for managing provisional access (elevation and removal) to facilitate feature deployment